hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 # GPON/OMCI settings
-XGS-ONU-25-20NI ONT uses scfg.txt file and misc command for configuration.
+XGS-ONU-25-20NI ONT uses `scfg.txt` file and misc command for configuration.

 ## Getting/Setting ONU GPON Serial Number
-This setting must be changed with the `misc` binary and the `eqsn set "GPONabcd1234"` command.
+This setting must be changed with the `misc` CLI option and the `eqsn set "<serialnumber>"` command.
 For example, if the SN is like `GPONabcd1234` (`47504f4eabcd1234`):
 ```
 #ONT/system/misc> eqsn set "GPONabcd1234"